pachyderm/pachyderm/doc/docs/master/how-tos/export-data-out-pachyderm/mount-repo-to-local-computer.md

     * [FUSE for macOS](https://osxfuse.github.io/)

-  !!! note
-      macOS has limited support for FUSE and might not be stable.

 ## Mount a Pachyderm Repo

 Before you can mount a Pachyderm repo, verify that you have all the